 - It is important to document worker’s request for accommodations and the employer’s failure to accommodate.

-- Whose place of employment closed as a direct result of COVID-19;
+- Had their place of employment closed as a direct result of COVID-19;

 - Employees who telework with full pay are not eligible.

-- Who is self-employed/Independent Contractors/1099 filers/Farmers affected by COVID-19
+- Is self-employed/Independent Contractors/1099 filers/Farmers affected by COVID-19

 - Must have recorded earnings.

-- Who has insufficient work history and affected by COVID-19;
+- Has insufficient work history and affected by COVID-19;

 Individuals receiving traditional UI benefits may be unable to return to work for reasons listed above.
-If this is the case, they would be eligible to continue to receive ongoing regular UI benefits.
+If this is the case, they continue to receive ongoing regular UI benefits.

-Individuals who are uncertain as to whether they qualify for benefits should nevertheless file a claim.
-The NYS DOL will make a determination of whether an individual qualifies or not.
+Individuals who are uncertain as to whether they qualify for UI or PUA benefits should file a claim.
+The NYS DOL will determine which benefit the individual qualifies for.

 WHEN TO FILE